Daniel J. Frey

 They saw the worst in each other.

-The storm was going to send them to the bottom of the sea, and it was the other sides fault.
+The storm was going to send them to the bottom of the sea, and it was the other side's fault.

-How could we be to blame?
+How could we be to blame, "Aren't we better sailors than them?"

 The rage stopped.

-The boat owner told his friends, don't you see you're all in the same boat together.
+The boat owner told his friends, Don't you see you're all in the same boat together.

 Your fear is our fear.